Setup Content Reporting

 Setting up a category based on URL

-• The dropdown provides suggestions based on domain and first sub-folder of the URL path.
+2. The dropdown provides suggestions based on domain and first sub-folder of the URL path.
+You can choose one of the suggestions or enter your own matching string or regex expression.

 E.g. the search string '/case-studies' will match both the URL 'dreamdata.io/case-studies/company-x' and 'dreamdata.io/customers/case-studies/industry-comparison' as both URLs contains the search string.